-INSTRUCTIONS laboratory examination including X Government medical practitioner after thorough clinical and ray of chest.
-The IMO International Maritime Law Institute didate to undergo a further medical examination before he/she Name of candidate: Age: Sex: Is the person examined at present in g good health and enjoying full working capacity?
+INSTRUCTIONS examination including X-ray of chest. rnment medical practitioner after thorough clinical and laboratory The IMO International Maritime Law Institute reserves the right a further medical examination before he/she commences his/her Name of candidate: Age: Sex: Is the person examined at present in g ood health and enjoying full working capacity?
 Is the person examined able physically home? y and mentally to carry on an intensive study away from his/her ommunicable diseases (for example, tuberculosis and trachoma) candidate and his/her contacts during his/her studentship?
-Does the person examined have any studentship?
+Does the person examined have any ostudentship?
 If yes, please specify. condition or defect which may require treatment during his/her Full name and address of examining physician (print clearly) Signature of examining physician: Stamp: